Parodies & Lyrics Updates

 We have tried negotiations

-And the three-man picket line,
+And the token picket line,

 Mr. Charlie didn't see us